Sustainability Material Issue 3 Promoting Diversity & Inclusion

 Target 2: For 100% of eligible men to take childcare leave by the end of 2030

-In March 2016, we established the special subsidiary Lion Tomoni Co., Ltd. as a workplace designed to maximize the valuable attributes of people with disabilities, such as dedication, persistence, motivation, ability to concentrate, desire to contribute and positive attitude.
+In April 2016, we established the special subsidiary Lion Tomoni Co., Ltd. as a workplace where people with disabilities who are willing to work can make the most of their individuality and work with stability.
 The business actives of Lion Tomoni help streamline and rationalize Group operations.

-Lion Tomoni Co., Ltd.’s 28 employees and six instructors (as of December 31, 2020) engage in a wide variety of operations, such as cleaning the employee cafeteria and washing laboratory ware, preparing business cards and employee badges, and operating a stationery reuse service.
-Under the mottos of “safety first” and “working with dedication and vigor,” Lion Tomoni will continue to promote the hiring and professional participation of people with disabilities.
+Lion Tomoni Co., Ltd.’s 32 employees with disabilities and ten instructors (as of December 31, 2022) engage in a wide variety of operations, such as cleaning the employee cafeteria and washing laboratory ware, preparing business cards and employee badges, and operating a stationery reuse service.
+Under the four promises of “safety first,” “act wholeheartedly,” “energetic greetings” and “demonstrating teamwork,” Lion Tomoni will continue to promote the hiring and professional participation of people with disabilities.

-Since 2011, Lion has offered support systems for married couples who both work for Lion as a way of supporting the diversifying work styles of its employees.
-With prior registration, when an employee’s spouse is transferred within Japan or overseas, the employee can either accompany their spouse while taking a leave of absence, resign from the Company with the option of being rehired within five years, or change their own work location to that of their spouse.
+Since 2011, Lion has offered a spouse relocation support program for married couples who both work for Lion as a way of supporting the diversifying work styles of its employees.
+From 2022, the program has been expanded to include employees whose spouses work for other companies.
+When an employee’s spouse is transferred to another location, the employee can choose from three options: change their work location, take a leave of absence for up to three years to accompany their spouse, or resign from the Company with the option of being rehired within five years.

 Lion has established a system to re-hire former employees who have voluntarily resigned so that they might leverage their diverse life and career experience and knowledge in working at Lion again.